 This tutorial will show you how to prepare your data to create a grouped bar chart.

-The values in your table determine the height of the bars.
+The values in these columns will define the height of the bars for each category.
+In each group, there will be as many bars as columns with numeric values.
 Notice that you can also have negative values.
 Datawrapper will automatically scale the chart accordingly.
-Once your dataset looks like this you can copy or upload it into Datawrapper.